-Given the rather obvious meaning of these methods, using domain partitioning, please develop functional test cases (as abstract test specifications) for the methods.
+Using domain partitioning, develop functional test cases for the methods.
 You can define your test cases as input/output pairs.

-For example, to test insert (E e)one test case could be:Input: Empty Container/any eExpected output: e in Container.
+For example, to test insert (E e), one test case could be:Input: Empty Container/any eExpected output: e in Container.